Samuelpc180/Secure-Folder-With-Password-Code/README.md

 DONT FORGET TO UNZIP THIS ZIP FILE FIRST!!

-1. Go back to where the "SecureFolderCode" Folder is located.
+1. Go back to where the "Secure-Folder-with-Password-Code-master" Folder is located.

-2. Rename the Folder called "SecureFolderCode" to whatever you want to put.
+2. Rename the Folder called "Secure-Folder-with-Password-Code-master" to whatever you want to put.

 3. Open the Folder.